Meta Platforms Inc. (FB) Stock: Thought Concerns

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.53 percent of Meta Platforms Inc. shares are owned by insiders, and 79.10 percent are held by financial institutions.
-Newstead Jennifer, the Chief Legal Officer at Meta Platforms Inc. (FB) has sold 330 shares of firm on Mar 15 at a price of $190.69 against the total amount of $62928.0.
-In another inside trade, Newstead Jennifer, Chief Legal Officer of Meta Platforms Inc. (NASDAQ:FB) sold 330 shares of the firm on Mar 08 for a total worth of $61974.0 at a price of $187.80.
-An inside trade which took place on Mar 01, Chief Legal Officer of Meta Platforms Inc. Newstead Jennifer sold 622 shares of firm against total price of $0.13 million at the cost of $210.62 per share.
+Newstead Jennifer, the Chief Legal Officer at Meta Platforms Inc. (FB) has sold 768 shares of firm on Mar 22 at a price of $211.37 against the total amount of $0.16 million.
+In another inside trade, Newstead Jennifer, Chief Legal Officer of Meta Platforms Inc. (NASDAQ:FB) sold 330 shares of the firm on Mar 15 for a total worth of $62928.0 at a price of $190.69.
+An inside trade which took place on Mar 08, Chief Legal Officer of Meta Platforms Inc. Newstead Jennifer sold 330 shares of firm against total price of $61974.0 at the cost of $187.80 per share.